Space Hulk (1993 video game): Gameplay

 The game features 51 missions that involve exterminations, retrieval of objects, and rearguard actions.
 A campaign, comprising 21 of these missions played in sequence, centres around a story about a Space Marine investigation of a distress beacon in a region of space threatened by Genestealers.
 The remaining missions are tutorials designed to help players learn the game and standalone missions.
 Before a mission, the game briefs the player on the objectives and shows a small map of the operational area.
-Marines are usually are equipped with a gun—the Storm Bolter—for long-range combat, and an energised glove—the Power Fist—for hand-to-hand fighting.
+Marines are usually equipped with a gun—the Storm Bolter—for long-range combat, and an energised glove—the Power Fist—for hand-to-hand fighting.
 For certain missions, the player can customise the squads' armaments, selecting from 10 other weapons, such as Heavy Flamers for destroying targets and the Chainfist for opening locked doors.
 In the campaign, Marines who survive a mission gain experience, improving their combat abilities and chances of survival for future missions.

-The player's Marines begin each mission grouped together at one or two starting points of the operational area, while Genestealers continually enter the mission from marked entry points.
+The player's Marines begin each mission grouped together at one or two starting points of the operational area, while Genestealers continually enter from marked entry points.
 Gameplay at this stage takes place between two separate interfaces: the Terminator View Screen, where the player takes direct control of individual Marines, and the Planning Screen, where orders are issued to the Marines by clicking on command icons.
-The Planning Screen has two maps; the smaller one on the bottom-left shows the operational area and the larger map a close-up view of the region selected by the player.
+The Planning Screen has two maps; the smaller one on the bottom-left shows the operational area and the larger one displays a close-up view of the region selected by the player.
 Shown on the maps are the continuously updated positions of the Marines and their enemies.
 The game simulates fog of war by blacking out unexplored areas on the maps and representing unseen Genestealers as blips, unveiling them as Marines come within sight.